 Yes, many website builders have free plans that handle hosting and provide site templates.
 Like most things, when it’s free, there are drawbacks.
 For example, you might see limitations like mandatory ads and restricted storage, but you can launch a functional website at no cost.
 Open source CMS platforms like WordPress are also free to use.

 With all of that said, it’s often a good idea to purchase your website hosting at the very least.
 With Godaddy’s Website Builder, for example, you can get started building and customizing your site for free, and then choose and pay for the Website Builder plan that works best for your needs and budget.

 Is it cheaper to build my own website?

 In most cases, building your own website is cheaper than hiring a professional web developer.
 DIY site builders are designed to be user-friendly for beginners.
+Plus, new AI-powered website solutions, like GoDaddy Airo, make it even easier than before.
 And you avoid expensive coding fees.